-- a.
+a.
 Removal of the patient from contact with the suspected allergen is necessary.
-The acute process generally persists for a period of two to four weeks. - b.
-Local therapy to include wet dressings, steroids, and/or emollient creams, tars, etc., are usually required. - c.
+The acute process generally persists for a period of two to four weeks.

+b.
+Local therapy to include wet dressings, steroids, and/or emollient creams, tars, etc., are usually required.

+c.
 Systemic therapy may be required as well (antibiotics, antifungals, steroids, etc.).
-A chronic disorder may require use of tar, tar baths, or local PUVA.
+A chronic disorder may require use of tar, tar baths or phototherapy.

-- d.
-If the process persists, referral for dermatologic specialist care should be made after one month of therapeutic treatment. - III.
-PROGNOSIS: - a.
+d.
+If the process persists, referral for dermatologic specialist's care should be made after one month of therapeutic treatment.

+III.
+PROGNOSIS:

+a.
 Assuming that the patient is removed from the offending agent, the acute contact reaction usually resolves with appropriate treatment over a two to four week period, depending upon the severity and location of the condition.
 A chronic dermatitis may require treatment over a three to six month interval, particularly if an underlying skin disease is contributing to the problem.
+On rare occasions, the condition is persistent and not responsive to the usual treatments.

+IV.
+DISPENSATION:

-On rare occasion, the condition is persistent and non-responsive to the usual treatments. - IV.
-DISPENSATION: - a.
-With contact allergen If the patient is found to be allergic to a specific material (at work) he-she cannot return to work requiring further contact with a specific agent.
-However, the previous difficulty does not preclude work in a similar field where the specific allergen is not present. - b.
-With contact irritant The patient may be able to return to his-her present job with exposure to a more dilute concentration of the offending substance or with a more protected situation (gloves, creams, hardening, etc.).
+a.
+With contact allergen - If the patient is found to be allergic to a specific allergen at work, he-she cannot return to work requiring further contact with that allergen.
+However, the previous difficulty does not preclude work in a similar field or other part of the facility where the specific allergen is not present.

+b.
+With contact irritant - The patient may be able to return to his-her present job with exposure to a more dilute concentration of the offending substance or with a more protected situation (gloves, creams, hardening, etc.)